 05 of 07

-Popular in Eastern China, in this case the soy sauce is infused with the brine from dried shrimp (dried prawns).
+Popular in Eastern China, this style of soy sauce is infused with the brine from dried shrimp (dried prawns).
+It's not very common, though you may be able to spot a bottle at your local Asian foods market.

 06 of 07

-Ubiquitous in Indonesian cooking, Kecap manis is a thick, very sweet soy sauce that is made with fermented soybeans and a variety of sugar and spices, including palm sugar, star anise and garlic.
-It is used as a condiment and also in cooking, for example in the famous Indonesian fried rice dish Nasi Goreng.
+Ubiquitous in Indonesian cooking, Kecap manis is a thick, very sweet soy sauce.
+It is made with fermented soybeans and a variety of sugar and spices, including palm sugar, star anise, and garlic.

 07 of 07